gilgulgamesh/Hyperscript.jl/README.md

 ##Changes

-Besides fixing the camelcase algorithm for initial caps, I have removed all escapes everywhere for everything.
+Besides fixing the camelcase algorithm for initial caps, which i PR'd, I have removed all escapes everywhere for everything.
 Remember to add them back one at a time if problems show up.